-Chief Master Sergeant David Olejarz Honored with Bronze Star Medal for Exceptional Service in Iraq
+Chief Master Sergeant David Olejarz honored with Bronze Star Medal for exceptional service in Iraq

 |0

-This work, Chief Master Sergeant David Olejarz Honored with Bronze Star Medal for Exceptional Service in Iraq [Image 3 of 3], by MSgt Lauren Kmiec, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Chief Master Sergeant David Olejarz honored with Bronze Star Medal for exceptional service in Iraq, by MSgt Kellen Kroening, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Chief Master Sergeant David Olejarz honored with Bronze Star Medal for exceptional service in Iraq

 LEAVE A COMMENT